hpcc-systems/DataPatterns/README.md

 useful if you are checking a very large file and are confident that a sample will provide correct results.

-There is an important limitation in this function:  Child datasets and embedded record definitions are ignored entirely (this comes from the fact that this function calls the Profile() function, and that function ignores child datasets and embedded records).
+There is an important limitation in this function:  Child datasets and SET data types are ignored entirely (this comes from the fact that this function calls the Profile() function, and that function ignores those items).
 All other top-level attributes are returned, though, so you can edit the returned string and insert anything that is missing.

 Sample call: